Tatoeba/tatoeba2/README.md

 	fileMode = false
 ```

-## Develpment tools
+## Development tools

 Development tools are all run from the command line.
-Windows users can run Git Bash (which comes with Git for Windows) while Unix and MacOS users have to open a terminal.
+Windows users can run Git Bash (which comes with Git for Windows) while Unix and MacOS users must open a terminal.
 From there, `cd` to Imouto’s directory and run `vagrant ssh` to ssh into the VM.
 Then, run `cd Tatoeba` to enter the code.
 From there, you can execute development tools such as:

-### Running tests
+### Tests

 ```bash
 phpunit # runs the whole test suite (takes a while)